vadi2/AndroLua/docs/readme.md

 `.l` evaluates the Lua file directly, and `.m` writes the module to a location where `require` can find it.
 (It will clear out the package.loaded table entry so that subsequent `require` calls will pick up the new version.)

-A note on style: sometimes we have to be a little bad to do something good.
-In interactive work, it's useful to break the rule that we don't create too many globals, since it's only possible to access globals from the interactive prompt.
+(A note on style: sometimes we have to be a little bad to do something good.
+In interactive work, it's useful to break the rule that we don't create too many globals, since it's only possible to access globals from the interactive prompt.)

+The file `init.lua` is first loaded by `alshell`.
+It contains the following useful definitions:

+    PK = luajava.package
+    W = PK 'android.widget'
+    G = PK 'android.graphics'
+    V = PK 'android.view'
+    A = PK 'android'
+    L = PK 'java.lang'
+    U = PK 'java.util'

+Once the session has started, you may explore the Android API interactively. (`main.a` is a reference to the initial running `LuaActivity` instance):

+    > r = main.a:getResources()
+    > = r:getString(A.R_string.ok)
+    OK
+    > = r:getString(A.R_string.cancel)
+    Cancel
+    > = r:getString(A.R_string.dialog_alert_title)
+    Attention

 ## Defining Activities in Lua